tpcantergiani/BeePoint/README.md

 Apps Upgrades for the Future:
 - Change db to mysql
 - Set as primary key of vehicles the identifier (it could be the id)
-- sentAt could be and timestamp, to reduce the length from 8 to 4 bytes, but it would only work until the year 2038.
+- sent_at could be and timestamp, to reduce the length from 8 to 4 bytes, but it would only work until the year 2038.

 Clases:

-Vehicle(Identififier:String)
+Vehicle(identififier:String)

-Waypoint(Longitude:Float, Latitud:Float, sentAt:DateTime)
+Waypoint(longitude:Float, latitud:Float, sent_at:DateTime)

 bundle exec sidekiq